Military Criminal Defense Attorney for Clemency Requests

 eligibility criteria.
 The eligible applicant must submit a parole plan

 to the appropriate Service’s Clemency and Parole Board.
-The parole
+At a minimum,

-plan must provide at a minimum a residence requirement, a requirement
+the parole plan must provide a residence requirement, and the prisoner

-that the prisoner have either guaranteed employment, an offer of effective
+must have guaranteed employment, an offer of effective assistance to obtain

-assistance to obtain employment, or acceptance in a bona fide educational
+employment, or acceptance into a bona fide educational or vocational program..
+A

 military criminal defense lawyer from our firm can help at this time.